An Evening with Viola Shipman

 Library events are always free to the public and you do not need a library card to attend!

 This program will be presented in-person and virtually on Zoom.
 Join us in-person in the auditorium at the FCL Farmington Hills location at 32737 W. 12 Mile Rd., Farmington Hills, MI, 48334.
-Registration is required to receive the Zoom meeting link.

 Registration Required